 Non-Christian organisations will also provide continuing professional (CPD) opportunities.
 As chaplaincy is a role based in different settings, these opportunities will vary according to the sector.
-For example, healthcare chaplaincy professional development and standards are regulated by the UK Board of Healthcare Chaplaincy.
+For example, the UK Board of Healthcare Chaplaincy regulates healthcare chaplaincy professional development and standards.

 Programmes include one-week and shorter, one- to three-day courses in areas such as Reflection on Practice.
-For those ordained in the Armed Forces, comprehensive in-service training programmes are provided by the Army, Air Force and Navy.
+For those ordained in the Armed Forces, the Army, Air Force and Navy provides comprehensive in-service training programmes.
 Specialist colleges provide CPD to university chaplains, some of which are accredited by universities.